Water supply and sanitation in Latin America: Efficiency

-Comparing Rural and Urban Populations
+Comparing rural and urban populations

 There is a significant disparity in access to water and sanitation services between the rural and urban populations of Latin America.
 While there are inequities to water services between low- and high-income households in Latin American cities, urban regions often receive better water supply and sanitation services because of better political recognition, much greater population, and more developed infrastructure than rural communities.
-A study of households in eleven countries in the region between 1995 to 1999 showed that while 86.7% of the surveyed urban population had access to in-home drinking water, only 37.64% of the rural population had this service.
+A study of households in eleven countries in the region between 1995 and 1999 showed that while 86.7% of the surveyed urban population had access to in-home drinking water, only 37.64% of the rural population had this service.

 Similarly, 7.02% of urban households lacked any water supply services, while 38.78% of the rural population did.
 There is a significant gap in access to clean water in Latin America between rural and urban regions: 26 million urban residents lacked any water supply services, compared to 51 million rural residents who lacked this.
 The study did show, however, that 23.58% of rural households had easy access to potable water, while only 6.28% of urban households did.

 What is true for both rural and urban populations in Latin America is that poor households always pay more, in proportional terms, than wealthy households to obtain potable water.
 This increased cost that poor households are burdened by is combined with the fact that they must also pay more for medical treatment from drinking contaminated water and may spend hours to retrieve water from distance sources.